-The two major threats when it comes to electricity is FIRE and SHOCK.
-Basically if too much current flows through a cable for long enough it can heat it up enough to initiate a fire and if just a little bit of electrical current flows through a human body it can be lethal.
+The two major threats when it comes to electricity are FIRE and SHOCK.
+Basically if too much current flows through a cable for long enough it can heat it up enough to initiate fire and if just a little bit of electrical current flows through a human body it can be lethal.
 It upsets the rhythm of the heart and the lights go out!

 So how to deal with it.
 Originally fuse wire was fitted with the idea being it would melt in porcelain fitting and stop the flow of electricity.
-The problem is though it was a slow process and relied on the correct size fuse wire to be fitted and way to slow to offer any protection against electric shock.
+The problem is though it was a slow process and relied on the correct size fuse wire to be fitted and a way too slow to offer any protection against electric shock.

 Circuit breakers came along which are preset to trip at a designated value of current and allows the occupant to visually see which circuit has tripped and enables them to attempt to restore the circuit.
-Better than fuses, look like safety switches but are not and DO NOT offer that critical life threatening protection required to save lives.
+Better than fuses, look like safety switches but are not and DO NOT offer that critical life-threatening protection required to save lives.

-For this reason we recommend installing one to each circuit.
-In this scenario you’ve only lost the power to one circuit.
-Simply run a lead to another power point from another working circuit and get Fleetwood Mac up and running again until you can identify the cause or call your local sparky.
+For this reason, we recommend installing one to each circuit.
+In this scenario, you’ve only lost the power to one circuit.
+Simply run a lead to another power point from another working circuit and get Fleetwood Mac up and running again until you can identify the cause, or call your local sparky.